mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 ported a Docker client and daemon into Windows the same API and the same user experience.
 We didn't get integration with swarm and other docker pieces, low level windows diverges from Linux, we got Compute Service layer.

-**Windows** has developed a bunch of interdependencies, so apps need certain systems services, DLLs, to be available, and in turn, some of those rely on others, and if they're not there, things break, and it's not different for containers.
+**Windows** has developed a set of interdependencies, so apps need certain systems services, DLLs, to be available, and in turn, some of those rely on others, and if they're not there, things break, and it's not different for containers.
 Every container needs these processes.
 When we start a Windows container, it gets this process called SMSS (vs linux init process).

 ![pic](images/figure8.PNG)
 **Native Windows containers** can only run native Win32 apps, and Hyper-V containers Windows actually spins up a lightweight Hyper-V VM in the background (less performance overhead than a full VM), but we still get a full OS, so it's not using the host's kernel, instead a separate isolated kernel, and then we run your container on that.